by Winnie Anderson

 So why isn’t everyone who starts a business wildly or even mildly successful?

-business – one that supports a healthy lifestyle, affords you the opportunity to support causes you care about, contributes to your savings – THAT’S what’s hard.
+Creating a profitable business – one that supports a healthy lifestyle, affords you the opportunity to support causes you care about, contributes to your savings – THAT’S what’s hard.

 If you’ve ever known what to do but couldn’t bring yourself to do it, then you know it takes lots more than mere knowledge to create a sustainable business.